Meghan McCain: Political positions

 McCain describes herself as "a woman who despises labels and boxes and stereotypes" and politically identifies as a Republican who is "liberal on social issues."
 She registered as an independent voter when she was 18 years old and voted for John Kerry in the 2004 presidential election.
-She has stated that she is pro-life as well as in favor of sex education and birth control.
-She has expressed an opinion that conservatives demonstrate hypocrisy regarding abortion: "They go on and on about how evil and wrong abortion is, but don't like to talk about how easy it is to not get pregnant."
+She has stated she is anti-abortion as well as in favor of sex education and birth control.
+She has also, however, expressed an opinion that conservatives demonstrate hypocrisy regarding abortion: "They go on and on about how evil and wrong abortion is, but don't like to talk about how easy it is to not get pregnant."

 McCain agrees with her father's positions on global warming, stem-cell research, and supporting environmentalist legislation.
-At first she had doubts about the 2003 invasion of Iraq but subsequently supported her father's pro-intervention position regarding it.
+At first, she had doubts about the 2003 invasion of Iraq but subsequently supported her father's pro-intervention position regarding it.
 She objected to the Arizona SB1070 anti-illegal immigration law, which her father supported.
 In terms of economic policy, she once remarked on The Rachel Maddow Show: "I didn't even take econ[omics] in college.
 I don't completely understand it so I'd hate to make a comment one way or the other.
 That's—truly of all the things—I keep reading and I just don't understand it."

 McCain has campaigned for gay rights, and she has commented that the cause of the gay community for equality is "one of the ones closest to my heart."
 In this way, she spoke at the Log Cabin Republicans convention in April 2009, describing her cultural and political perspectives with the declaration: "I am concerned about the environment.
 I love to wear black.
 I think government is best when it stays out of people's lives and business as much as possible.
 I love punk rock.
 I believe in a strong national defense.
 I have a tattoo.
 I believe government should always be efficient and accountable.
 I have lots of gay friends.
 And, yes, I am a Republican."
 She supports same-sex marriage and gay adoption.
 In June 2009, McCain posed for the NOH8 Campaign, a celebrity photo project that protests California's Proposition 8 constitutional amendment banning same-sex marriage, which her mother Cindy also posed for.
 She was in favor of repealing "Don't ask, don't tell" and allowing gays and lesbians to serve openly in the U.S. military, a position her father adopted prior to his 2008 presidential run.
 She also co-hosted GLAAD's Concert for Love and Acceptance in Nashville in 2015.
 McCain described the Trump administration's ban on transgender service as "an unfair, un-American, and dangerous policy."